GoogleCloudPlatform/cloud-code-samples/dotnet/dotnet-guestbook/README.md

 3. Under **Run > Deployment**, select 'Deploy locally to a minikube cluster'.
 ![image](./img/run-debug-dialog.png)

-4. Click 'OK' to save your configuration.
+4. Click **OK** to save your configuration.

 #### Run the app on minikube
-1. Select 'Develop on Kubernetes' from the configuration dropdown and click the run icon.
+1. Select **Develop on Kubernetes** from the configuration dropdown and click the run icon.
 Cloud Code runs your app in a local [minikube](ttps://minikube.sigs.k8s.io/docs/start/) cluster.
 ![image](./img/edit-configurations.png)